thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 **How to read it:** rules are stated as imperatives.
 Each one has a short *why*, because a rule you understand is a rule you can apply to a case this document didn't anticipate.

+**Topic guides:** sections that only apply to one corner of the codebase live in their own file under [`style/`](style/), each opening with the condition that makes it relevant.
+Read a topic guide when you're in that corner and skip it otherwise — that goes for people and for coding agents, which should load them on demand rather than carrying every rule at once.
+If your editor or agent supports "load this file when working on X" rules, point it at these files; keep that config personal (`.claude/` and `.agents/` are gitignored) so we don't have to agree on a tool.

 ---

 ## Table of contents